x-radio/QuickPID/README.md

 #### Direct and Reverse Controller Action

-If a positive error increases the controller's output, the controller is said to be direct acting (i.e. heating process).
-When a positive error decreases the controller's output, the controller is said to be reverse acting (i.e. cooling process).
+Direct controller action leads the output to increase when the input is larger than the setpoint (i.e. heating process).
+Reverse controller leads the output to decrease when the input is larger than the setpoint (i.e. cooling process).

 When the controller is set to `REVERSE` acting, the sign of the `error` and `dInput` (derivative of Input) is internally changed.
 All operating ranges and limits remain the same.
 To simulate a `REVERSE` acting process from a process that's  `DIRECT` acting, the Input value needs to be "flipped".
 That is, if your reading from a 10-bit ADC with 0-1023 range, the input value used is (1023 - reading).

 ### Functions